Topic, definition and scope

 - Evaluate the quality of data

-- Check the terms and conditions of access and use
+- Check the terms and conditions of access and reuse

-- Let’s take the scenario above and look for any type of data you are interested about (e.g.‘mitochondrial beta-oxidation”) in different data sources:
+- Let’s take the scenario above and look for any type of data you are interested about (e.g.‘mouse gut microbiome’) in different resources:

-- Which one provided the most relevant data for your search terms?
-Which one provides facilities to refine your search ( i.e. filters)?
+- Which one provided the most relevant results for your search terms?
+Which one provides ways to refine your search ( i.e. filters)?

 - Try to search for more detailed search terms.
 How did the search results improve?

-- Can you find a licence for selected data?
-Is there any clarification how the data can be reused?
+- Can you find a license for the data?

-- How can data resources make data more discoverable by linking data to publications?
+- What other resources make data more discoverable by linking data repositories to publications?

 - Identifying innovative search tools for data discovery: demo on how to find the data behind a publication using Europe PMC, a literature database.

-- Citation, licences and copyrights help to clarify the “R” in the FAIR principles.
+- Citation, licenses and copyrights help to clarify the “R” in the FAIR principles.

 - How to licence data (openaire.eu)